36 Drought-tolerant Plants with Names and Pictures

 The Aeonium Plants have a small root system as they store water in their succulent leaves which makes them highly prone to root-rot if overwatered, therefore, they do not require frequent watering.

-Aeoniums grow best in bright light with some direct sunlight, average warmth and moderately moist, fertile, sandy loam soil.
-Learn how to grow and care for Aeoniums.
+Aeoniums grow best in bright light with at least 4-6 hours of direct sunlight, warmth of 18-240C, humidity of 50-55% and moderately moist, fertile, loose, well-draining potting soil coupled with monthly feeding during the growing season.
+Learn how to grow and care for Tree Houseleeks.

 12. Spineless Yucca (Yucca gigantea)